pyg-team/pytorch_geometric/docs/source/notes/create_dataset.rst

 Creating "larger" datasets
 --------------------------

-For creating datasets which do not fit into memory, the :class:`torch_geometric.data.Dataset` must be used, where we follow an analogous concept of the ``torchvision`` datasets.
+For creating datasets which do not fit into memory, the :class:`torch_geometric.data.Dataset` must be used, where we closely follow the concepts of the ``torchvision`` datasets.

 Therefore, the following methods need to be further implemented:

 :meth:`torch_geometric.data.Dataset.__len__`:
-    How many graphs are in your dataset?
+    Returns the number of examples in your dataset.

 :meth:`torch_geometric.data.Dataset.get`:
-    Logic to load a single graph.
+    Implements the logic to load a single graph.
-    The ``Data`` object will be automatically transformed according to ``self.transform``.

-Note that :meth:`torch_geometric.data.Dataset.__getitem__` is already implemented, which simply gets the data object from :meth:`torch_geometric.data.Dataset.get` and optionally transforms it.
+Internally, :meth:`torch_geometric.data.Dataset.__getitem__` gets data objects from :meth:`torch_geometric.data.Dataset.get` and optionally transforms them according to ``transform``.

 Let's see this process in a simplified example: